philtipping31/PP2---GuessTheLyrics/README.md

   - No errors were found when passing through the official [W3C CSS Validation Service]
 - Lighthouse
   - I ran my project through lighthouse to ensure the accessibility level was to a high standard on all pages.
+  - The performance was at 77 so I moved the Google Fonts link from the html document to the css document.
+I also changed the background image from jpg to webp.
+  -

 ![Lighthouse reading]